 Prerequisite Course for Non Business Majors - Business 500

-One of the most popular aspects of our program is Wingate's unique one-semester prerequisite course (Business 500) to be offered during the summer in Hendersonville for professionals with non-business backgrounds or who require some or all of the business prerequisites.
+One of the most popular aspects of our program is Wingate's unique one-semester prerequisite course (Business 500) offered in Hendersonville for professionals with non-business backgrounds or who require some or all of the business prerequisites.
 This fast track prep course satisfies all of the prerequisites for the MBA program in only one semester (instead of as many as seven or eight semesters) and facilitates rapid entry into the program.

 Students may choose to take the entire course or only the individual course sessions needed on a pro-rated basis.
 Note that a student must be accepted into the MBA Program in order to take Business 500.
 Please see the following documents for more details: